GadiRay/gatsby-starter-delog/_data/blog/2020-04-29-build-and-publish-personal-website-in-5-minutes-with-gatsby-js.md

 This is optional, but you can purchase a domain name you like from a domain name registrar, I chose [GoDaddy](https://www.godaddy.com/) because of it's cheap prices and his good reputation.

-To setup your domain name in Netlify:
+To setup your domain name on Netlify:

-go to your site dashborad on Netlify -> Domain management -> Add custom domain
+Go to your site dashboard on Netlify -> Domain management -> Add custom domain

 Ok now we have a shiny new blog website with some basic template data, let's start customising it with our blog posts content with Netlify CMS.